-Military Spouse Appreciation Day, May 12th, occupies a place of pride in our hearts at Adecco.
-It’s a time to honor military spouses for their service to our country, on the home front.
+Military Spouse Appreciation Day, May 11th, occupies a place of pride in our hearts at Adecco.
+It’s a time to honor military spouses for their service to our country, and on the home front.
 We recognize military spouses for the personal sacrifices they make, as well as the determination and adaptability they bring to work and home life.

 For most people outside of the military, this holiday passes unceremoniously.
 So, along the spectrum of sentiment between tomfoolery – September’s Talk-Like-A-Pirate Day and awe-inspiring reverence – Independence Day, where does Military Spouse Day live?
 What is its tone?
 Let me suggest: the High Five.

 It’s a celebration of the courage, strength, and resolve to support our nation and family.
 It’s acknowledging that deployments and other crises stole precious moments that we’ll never get back.
 But those hardships are tempered by camaraderie and by knowing that the shared sacrifices serve a purpose larger than we are.